cloudflare/cloudflare-docs/products/argo-tunnel/src/content/create-tunnel/index.md

 ## Run a Tunnel

 Once created, you can use Argo Tunnel to proxy traffic from the Tunnel to a locally available URL in your environment.
-You can specify configuration details for your tunnel in a (configuration file).
+You can specify configuration details for your tunnel in a configuration file.

 If you do not specify a configuration file location, `cloudflared` will attempt to read a configuration file in `~/.cloudflared/config.yml`.